Search

 The challenges of vision transformers are many, and they include issues related to architecture design, generalization, robustness, interpretability, and efficiency.

-In general, transformers lack some inductive biases compared to CNNs, and rely heavily on massive datasets for large-scale training, which is why the quality of data significantly influences the generalization and robustness of transformers in computer vision tasks.
+In general, transformers lack some inductive biases compared to CNNs and rely heavily on massive amounts of data for large-scale training.
+This is why the quality of data significantly influences the generalization and robustness of transformers in computer vision tasks.

 Whilst ViT shows exceptional performance on downstream image classification tasks, for example, VTAB and CIFAR, directly applying the ViT backbone on object detection has failed to surpass the results of CNNs

-Additionally, it still remains a challenge to fully understand why transformers work well on visual tasks.
-Furthermore, developing efficient transformer models for computer vision that can be deployed on resource-limited devices is a challenging issue.
+Additionally, it remains a challenge to fully understand why transformers work well on visual tasks.
+Furthermore, developing efficient transformer models for computer vision deployable on resource-limited devices is a challenging issue.

 Real-World Vision Transformer (ViT) Use Cases and Applications